The camera is my weapon.

 From 2009 to 2015 I was documenting the social movements that emerged in Monterrey due to the wave of drug trafficking violence that hit the city by surprise.
 It was a very long project that I could culminate in the electronic book “Renacimiento, Monterrey en la primera década del Siglo XXI, una crónica visual“, which the UANL published and has a prologue by Ximena Peredo.

 After finishing this book I wanted to turn my life around and breathe other airs, so in 2016 I left my country and immigrated to the United States.
-I lived in Dallas, Texas for a while and now I live in San Francisco, by the sea, which has been one of my dreams for many years.
+I lived in Dallas, Texas for a while and now I live in Los Angeles, which has been one of my dreams for many years.
 As an undocumented immigrant my life in this country has been difficult, but I have never taken my finger off the line and little by little I have been fulfilling small goals in pursuit of my dreams as an artist.

 The last year my project “Natural Bodies” was exhibited at The Vignette Art Fair 2019, selected by Leslie Moody-Castro; The Curated Fridge Summer 2019, selected by Alyssa Coppelman; and CorpoRealities, in PH21 Gallery, from Budapest, Hungary.